Congress unlikely to win 20 Lok Sabha seats in Karnataka

 To add 10 more seats into it's kitty in the 2019 Lok Sabha elections, the party has to make way into BJP bastions.
 However, according to source, "The party may boast in public to win big time in this election, but the reality is different.
 The party has no strong candidates in sight for 6-7 parliamentary constituencies to take on the saffron party.
 Tumkur, Bangalore North, Bangalore South, Mangalore, Bagalkote to name a few.
 On the contrary, Bangalore Central has a lot of competition from Congress candidates.

-Also, Congress has to deal with the pressure from the alliance partner Janata Dal (Secular) demanding more for the number of seats.
+Also, Congress has to deal with the pressure from the alliance partner Janata Dal (Secular) demanding more number of seats.
 The JDS wants to contest on 10-12 seats which include seats won by the Congress party in 2014 Lok Sabha elections.
 Therefore, the Congress delegation from the state has requested former Congress President Sonia Gandhi not to budge to JDS demand.

 Senior political analyst and psephologist Mahadev Prakash threw light on current state of the alliance in the state.
 Mahadev Prakash says, "Congress is targeting 20 seats, but they should try retain its present tally (9 seats) in upcoming elections.
 The Pulwama attack will play a vital role in elections.
 Apart from the corruption allegations against the saffron party will not sway voters."

-"As election approaches trend will be set in favour of BJP because Congress-JDS is not a united group, " according to his reading to changing political development.
+"As election approaches trend will be set in favour of BJP because Congress-JDS is not a united group, " according to his reading into changing political development.

 He further said "Especially, in North Karnataka Congress-JDS alliance will not be game-changer for both the parties in North Karnataka.
 Siddaramaiah, MLA from Badami, is making futile effort to win Bagalkote and Bijapur districts.
 Also, there is disappointment with the alliance because they did not respect people's mandate in the 2018 assembly elections."